mpaiva/blog/_posts/2021-04-29-interview-with-your-future-self.markdown

 I came across a recent article by Don Norman titled: [I wrote the book on user-friendly design.
 What I see Today horrifies me](https://www.fastcompany.com/90338379/i-wrote-the-book-on-user-friendly-design-what-i-see-today-horrifies-me).

-If you don't know Don Norman, he is one of the fathers of User Experience, and he wrote a popular book back in the 80s called [The Design of Everyday Things](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654).
+Don Norman is one of the fathers of User Experience, and he wrote a popular book back in the 80s called [The Design of Everyday Things](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654).

 ![The Design of Everyday Things by Don Norman, 1988.
 Illustration by Zachary Monteiro]({{ site.baseurl }}/images/post-01d.png)
 <p class="caption">The Design of Everyday Things by Don Norman, 1988.
 Illustration by Zachary Monteiro</p>

-In this recent article, Don Norman describes how much he didn't know about his future when he wrote his famous design book back in 1980:
+In this recent article, he describes how much he didn't know about his future when he wrote his famous design book back in 1980:

 <hr/>

 <blockquote>"Do not think that thoughtful design is just for the elderly, or the sick, or the disabled.<br/>In the field of design, this is called <strong>inclusive design</strong> for a reason: It helps everyone."
 <br>
-<span>- Donald Norman, 2020</span>
+<span>- Donald Norman, 2019</span>
 </blockquote>

 <hr/>